Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-re-org trade ui of transaction log, need more details
+re-org trade ui of transaction log, need more details mv into Trade

+countryflag utils to utils
 test immediate prompt to fund after escrow creation

 test recording of all events and transactions